Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 In both examples above, the functions will evaluate to the number 1000.
 This is because Rust is considered an expression-based language (like Ruby!).
-In an expression-based language, everything is an expression--and expressions evaluate to values.
+In an expression-based language, everything is an expression—and expressions evaluate to values.
 That means that a block of code, being an expression, evaluates to a value.
 Since a function is a block of code, functions evaluate to a value, too.

-Notice that we only need the semi-colon when we use the `return` keyword; the number 1001 by itself is the value that the block evaluates to, while the `return 1000;` is a statement--and statements end with a semicolon.
+Notice that we only need the semi-colon when we use the `return` keyword; the number 1001 by itself is the value that the block evaluates to, while the `return 1000;` is a statement—and statements end with a semicolon.

-The accepted way in the Rust community (and in most expression-based languages) is to only use the `return` keyword for early returns--that is, for when the last statement in a particular block may not be the only value that the block can evaluate to.
+The accepted way in the Rust community (and in most expression-based languages) is to only use the `return` keyword for early returns—that is, for when the last statement in a particular block may not be the only value that the block can evaluate to.
 For example, if you wanted to print some output based on the version number, you would do something like this: